Green-Bat/Savefile-Manager/README.md

 # Savefile-Replacer
-A program to help manage savefiles (backup/replace), specifically made for the Batman: Arkham series, but it can be repurposed since it's just a glorified copy-paste program.
+A program to help manage savefiles (backup/replace), originally made for the Batman: Arkham series, but can now be used with any file extension.

 ## How to Use:

--Click "Add a game"
+- Click "Add a game"

--Choose a folder which will be YOUR OWN personal folder that stores backedup savefiles
+- Choose a folder which will be YOUR OWN personal folder that stores backedup savefiles

--Choose the folder that contains the GAME'S savefiles.
+- Choose the folder that contains the GAME'S savefiles.
 If you're not sure where this is, check PCGamingWiki: http://pcgamingwiki.com/

--Then you choose the name you want it to be saved as.
+- Then you choose the name you want it to be saved as.

 Remove current game will remove the game you currently have selected.